Ride with us for a four hour tour through the legendary Lower Ninth Ward of New Orleans.

 New Orleans Rebirth Bike Tours will donate $5 from every tour to local charities listed on our charities page to help the economy of the neighborhood reach it’s potential.
 We are currently working on bringing a swingset into the neighborhood.

-Admission to the House of Dance and Feathers ($5 suggested donation) and lunch not included, but your contributions to the local economy go a long way towards revitalizing the Lower Nine the right way.
+Admission to the House of Dance and Feathers by donation (a few dollars is the suggestion, and totally optional) but your contributions to the local economy go a long way towards revitalizing the Lower Nine the right way.
+There is a lunch stop if you wish that is not included in the price (local poboys $7, not vegetarian and no lunch stop on Sunday as every place is closed).
+Feel free to ask anything we have not covered.

 Join us for a ride you won’t soon forget.

-The tours leave at 9:30 AM and cost $60.
+The tours usually leave at 9:30 AM depending on the day and cost $65.
 That price includes the bikes, a basket, water, and a guide who is never happier than when leading these tours.